maxacode/Adept-Vocal-Alarm/README.md

 # Version 1.6
 # Steps:
-1. Ensure a 'todays Date 3/11'.csv is in root directory.
+1. Ensure todays Date '3-11.csv' is in the SAME directory.
-2. Run 'Main.py' and follow prompts.
-3. Change 'Config.ini' to any mappings you want.
+2. Change 'Config.ini' to any mappings you want.
 Ensure the format is retained.
+3. Run 'Main.py' and follow prompts.